Do’s and Don’ts of Travelling With Hearing Aids

 Our hearing aids become an extension of ourselves.
-As we travel for fun and work, here are some things to remember to make sure we always get the best use from our hearing aids.
+As we travel for fun and work, here are some things to remember to make sure we always take the best care for our hearing aids when travelling.

 - Do have extra batteries with you always.

-- Do bring a dry aid kit particularly if you are travelling near water (beach, ocean, lake, etc.).
+- Do bring a dry aid kit particularly if you are travelling to the beach, ocean, lake, river, or any vacation spots that are water adjacent.

 - Do wear your hearing aids through TSA and put assistive devices through x-ray screening.